-ENG 002 - Intermediate English This three-hour (3) course is designed to serve as a bridge course between ENG 001 and ENG 104.
-It is also required of students earning a sub-score less than 17 on the ACT or the corresponding score on the SAT in English.
-Primary emphasis will be placed on paragraph writing.
+RE 103 - Intermediate Reading.
+This three-hour (3) course is an individualized course designed for any student deserving to increase speed of reading and to improve study skills.
+It is also required of students with no ACT scores with less than a 3.0 high school GPA and of students earning a sub-score less than 17 on the ACT or the corresponding score on the SAT in reading.